Television in Japan: The digital transition and the rise of the Internet

 The total digitalization of television in Japan radically changed the traditional radio broadcasting model, leading the main private broadcasters, satellite platforms and telecommunications companies to offer their programs via paid services on the internet.
 Already in 2008, NHK inaugurated its subscription service NHK On Demand (now known as NHK+) for the online viewing of programs that were previously shown on terrestrial television.
 In January 2014, Nippon TV launched a free service that allowed viewers to watch programs online up to a week after the original air date.
 TBS then followed with the launch of a similar service in October 2014.
 In 2015, to counter the entry of Netflix and Amazon Video into the Japanese market, the main commercial networks based in Tokyo struck a deal by jointly launching the free TVer website.
 In the IPTV sector the Japanese internet service providers have been offering their customers the opportunity to use TV-related services via the Internet since the early 2000s, but it was thanks to the launch of the acTVila portal in 2007 by a consortium formed by Sony, Panasonic, Sharp, Toshiba and Hitachi that Japan entered the Internet TV market forcefully.

 The large-scale diffusion of the Internet has led to the formation of a generation gap in which older people spend more time in front of a television compared to younger people, who spend more time online rather than with any other type of media.
 Especially among teenagers, video sharing or video on demand services such as Niconico, Yahoo!
 Douga and GyaO.

+On August 31, 2026, a draft has been presented by the Ministry of Internal Affairs and Communications to amend the existing laws for the expansion of the "one station, two channels" policy (applied since 1995 to RBC and QAB in Okinawa) to other stations; the amendment will be implemented in September.
+The plan seeks to safeguard the commercial television industry in certain regions as the spread of the internet ruined the profits of most stations, as well as a drop in population.